-The GCF Board prepares an annual report on its programmes, policies and priorities and status of resources and responds to feedback and guidance received in reaction from the COP, with its ninth report to the COP approved at its 27th meeting in November 2020.
+The GCF Board prepares an annual report on its programmes, policies and priorities and status of resources and responds to feedback and guidance received in reaction from the COP, with its tenth report to the COP submitted in October 2021.
 In addition, the COP has the authority to commission an independent assessment of the GCF to evaluate overall Fund performance, including that of its Board and the adequacy of its resources, in connection with periodic reviews of the UNFCCC financial mechanism.
-In 2020, following COP guidance, the GCF worked on converting pledges received under its first replenishment process into signed contribution agreements; the Secretariat also succeeded in speeding up funding disbursements.
-However, due to constraints as a result of the pandemic, the GCF Board was unable to address policy gaps in 2020, including those related to decision-making by the Board, further streamlining and facilitating access to GCF funding and refining project/programme eligibility criteria or concluding the review of the accreditation framework.
+In 2021, following COP guidance, the GCF worked on converting pledges received under its first replenishment process into signed contribution agreements; the Secretariat also succeeded in speeding up funding disbursements.
+However, due to constraints as a result of the pandemic, the GCF Board was unable to address policy gaps in 2021, including those related to decision-making by the Board, further streamlining and facilitating access to GCF funding and refining project/programme eligibility criteria or concluding the review of the accreditation framework.
 Likewise, there was little progress in extending the number of countries providing the Fund and its personnel with the privileges and immunities it needs through bilateral agreements to safely operate in recipient countries.